-5 noteworthy falsehoods Robert F. Kennedy Jr. has promoted
+5 Noteworthy Falsehoods Robert F. Kennedy Jr. Has Promoted

 Kennedy has long promoted a conspiracy theory that the CIA killed his uncle, President John F. Kennedy.

-He claimed, without evidence, during a Fox News interview with Sean Hannity in May that Allen W. Dulles, the director of the CIA at the time Kennedy was killed, helped cover up evidence of the organization’s involvement.
+He claimed, without evidence, during a Fox News interview with Sean Hannity in May that Allen W. Dulles, a CIA director fired by the president, helped cover up evidence of the organization’s involvement when he served on the Warren Commission, convened in 1963 to investigate the Kennedy assassination.

 Referencing a House committee inquiry in 1976, he said, “Most of the people in that investigation believed it was the CIA that was behind it because the evidence was so overwhelming to them.”